-Emerging LDF - Core Strategy In accordance with the Planning and Compulsory Purchase Act (2004), East Dorset District Council has started to produce their Local Development Framework.
-The Core Strategy is the key document in relation to the LDF.
-To ensure holistic planning, East Dorset District Council (EDDC) is working in partnership with Christchurch Borough Council to produce a Joint Core Strategy.
+Emerging LDF - Core Strategy

+In accordance with the Planning and

+Compulsory Purchase Act (2004), East

+Dorset District Council has started to

+produce their LDF.
+The Core Strategy is

+the key document in relation to the LDF.
+To

+ensure holistic planning, EDDC is working

+in partnership with Christchurch Borough

+Council to produce a Joint Core Strategy.

-The Core Strategy is currently emerging.
-A formal six week "Issues and Options" consultation was completed in May 2008.
-This stage of the process set out to understand opinions on the general planning principles for growth in East Dorset.
+The Core Strategy is currently emerging following a formal six week Issues and Options consultation which was completed in May 2008.
+This stage set out to understand opinions on the general planning principles for growth in East Dorset.
 The timetable for the production of the Core Strategy is set out in the Local Development Scheme (LDS) which was adopted in March 2007.
-This timeline has slipped somewhat due to firstly, delays in the RSS process and secondly its revocation.
-Due to this the next stage of the process will comprise the "Options for Consideration" consultation stage which is now timetabled for autumn 2010 and to which this report will feed into.
+The timeline has slipped somewhat due to firstly the delay in the RSS and secondly its revocation.
+Due to this the next stage of the process will comprise the 'Options for Consideration' consultation stage which is now timetabled for autumn 2010 and to which this report will feed into.